liamawhite/worktree/README.md

 # worktree

-A semi-opinionated git worktree workflow for developers that enables you to work on multiple branches simultaneously in separate directories, eliminating the need to constantly `git stash`, `git checkout`, and context switch between different features or bug fixes.
+A semi-opinionated git worktree workflow CLI for developers that enables you to work on multiple branches simultaneously in separate directories, eliminating the need to constantly `git stash`, `git checkout`, and context switch between different features or bug fixes.
 With supoort for GitHub, GitLab and any enterprise git solution.

 ## Installation